 Marietta, GA Elder Law Attorney

 Elder law encompasses several closely related practice areas, including Medicaid planning, estate planning, asset protection and special needs trusts.
 Our goal in this area of the law is to help seniors and the people who love them make important decisions regarding long-term healthcare, assets, real property, savings accounts, pension plans and other issues.
 While every one of our clients comes to us with a unique set of goals and concerns, they typically need assistance in one of two areas: crisis planning or proactive planning.
+Kirkland Elder Law is the place for you if you are looking for an Georgia Elder law attorney.

-Generally, people who need an elder law attorney in a crisis situation have suffered a debilitating event or injury, such as a stroke, and have lost the ability to function without the assistance of trained personnel.
+Generally, people who need a Georgia elder law attorney in a crisis situation have suffered a debilitating event or injury, such as a stroke, and have lost the ability to function without the assistance of trained personnel.
 What makes this unfortunate situation a crisis is that the individual and/or family are unable to provide the necessary assistance, either personally or financially.
-The function of the Elder Law Attorney in a crisis situation is to work with the client and the client’s family to manage the client’s assets and qualify for Medicaid assistance.
+The function of the GA Elder Law Attorney in a crisis situation is to work with the client and the client’s family to manage the client’s assets and qualify for Medicaid assistance.

 To qualify for Medicaid in the state of Georgia, you must be a citizen, 65 years of age or older, or disabled, blind or a resident or qualified alien.
 In addition, a single applicant may not have more than $2,250.00 in monthly income and no more than $2,000.00 in resources (assets), excluding their residence (maximum $500,000.00).
 If assets and income exceed these levels, the elder law attorney must develop a plan to manage the assets to ensure compliance with the law.
 Married couples must meet certain requirements as well.
 If one spouse is admitted for care, the spouse who continues to reside at home may have no more than $123,600.00 in assets, excluding the residence, which is considered an exempt asset.
 Other factors that may impact Medicaid eligibility include gifts made within 5 years of the Medicaid application, payment of debts, improvements to a residence, purchase of a residence, ownership of a vehicle, and more.